Chasing Nigiri – Jacob & David Katz

 “If there was a puddle, we were fishing it,” said Jacob Katz.

-David Katz—known for his efforts in founding the organic farming movement in California and for his role as the President of the California Reclamation Board under Governor Jerry Brown (1976-1981)—was busy working on new ways to help protect wildlife and vital habitats.
+When not fishing with his son, David Katz, then, the President of the California Reclamation Board under Governor Jerry Brown, was busy working on new ways to help protect wildlife and vital habitats.

 Insert Jacob Katz.